-The COVID-19 pandemic has had an adverse effect on our business and results of operations and is expected to continue to have further adverse effects, which could be material, on our business, results of operations, financial condition, liquidity, and capital investments.
+The COVID-19 pandemic had an adverse effect on our business and results of operations and could have future adverse effects, which could be material, on our business, results of operations, financial condition, liquidity, and capital investments.

 On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.
 The COVID-19 pandemic has negatively impacted the global economy, disrupted supply chains and created significant volatility in financial markets.
 We have implemented business policies intended to protect our employees from the spread of COVID-19.
-Those policies include employees working from home when possible and employees in our facilities increasing physical distancing.
+Those policies included employees working from home when possible and employees in our facilities increasing physical distancing.

 On March 18, 2020, CMS released guidance for U.S. healthcare providers to limit all elective medical procedures in order to conserve personal protective equipment and limit exposure to COVID-19 during the pendency of the pandemic.
 Many of our customers use our products in procedures impacted by the guidance.
-In addition to limiting medical procedures, many hospitals and other healthcare providers have strictly limited access to their facilities during the pandemic.
-We cannot predict the duration or scope of the pandemic, actions that may be taken by governments and businesses in response to the pandemic, or the impacts of the pandemic on healthcare systems.
-The impacts of the pandemic may include, but are not limited to:
+In addition to limiting medical procedures, many hospitals and other healthcare providers strictly limited access to their facilities during the pandemic.
+While we believe our business has mostly recovered from the impact of the pandemic, if conditions worsen, we believe future impact of the pandemic to our business could include, but is not limited to:

-- Reduced revenues from our customers, including our major customers, whose products are impacted by CMS guidance to limit elective medical procedures; - Diminished ability or willingness of third parties to market, distribute and sell our products, due to reduced demand from, or lack of access to, healthcare facilities and providers; - Diminished ability, or inability, to complete clinical trials and other activities required to achieve regulatory clearance of our products under development due to lack of access to healthcare facilities, healthcare providers and patients; - Diminished or lost access to third-party service providers that we use in our research and development or marketing efforts; - Reduced cash flow from our operations due to reductions in revenues or collections from our customers and increases in operating costs related to actions we have taken in response to the pandemic; - Reduced business productivity due to inefficiencies in employees working from home or increasing physical distancing and other pandemic response protocols in our production facilities; - Increased susceptibility to the risk of information technology security breaches and other disruptions due to increased volumes of remote access to our information systems from our employees working at home; - Inability to source sufficient components used in our products due to disruptions in supply chains; - Diminished ability to identify, evaluate and acquire, or effectively integrate, complementary businesses, products, materials or technologies due to travel restrictions, physical distancing protocols, and lack of access to third-party service providers related to our development activities; - Loss of manufacturing capacity, which could lead to failures to meet product delivery commitments, or increased operating costs if one of our facilities were to experience a COVID-19 outbreak; - Difficulties in assessing and securing intellectual property rights due to lack of access to, or delayed responsiveness of, third-party service providers or governmental agencies; - Diminished ability to retain personnel over concerns about workplace exposure to COVID-19, or to hire and effectively train new personnel, due to physical distancing protocols; and - Impairment of goodwill or other assets due to reductions in the fair value of our reporting units.
+- Reduced revenues from our customers, including our major customers, whose products are impacted by CMS guidance to limit elective medical procedures; - Diminished ability or willingness of third parties to market, distribute and sell our products, due to reduced demand from, or lack of access to, healthcare facilities and providers; - Diminished ability, or inability, to complete clinical trials and other activities required to achieve regulatory clearance of our products under development due to lack of access to healthcare facilities, healthcare providers and patients; - Diminished or lost access to third-party service providers that we use in our research and development or marketing efforts;

+- Reduced cash flow from our operations due to reductions in revenues or collections from our customers and increases in operating costs related to actions we have taken in response to the pandemic; - Reduced business productivity due to inefficiencies in employees working from home or increasing physical distancing and other pandemic response protocols in our production facilities; - Increased susceptibility to the risk of information technology security breaches and other disruptions due to increased volumes of remote access to our information systems from our employees working at home; - Inability to source sufficient components used in our products due to disruptions in supply chains; - Diminished ability to identify, evaluate and acquire, or effectively integrate, complementary businesses, products, materials or technologies due to travel restrictions, physical distancing protocols, and lack of access to third-party service providers related to our development activities; - Loss of manufacturing capacity, which could lead to failures to meet product delivery commitments, or increased operating costs if one of our facilities were to experience a COVID-19 outbreak; - Difficulties in assessing and securing intellectual property rights due to lack of access to, or delayed responsiveness of, third-party service providers or governmental agencies; - Diminished ability to retain personnel over concerns about workplace exposure to COVID-19, or to hire and effectively train new personnel, due to physical distancing protocols; and - Impairment of goodwill or other assets due to reductions in the fair value of our reporting units.